maroon-scorch/Algebraic-Connectivity/README.md

 # Algebraic-Connectivity

+Final project of APMA 2812G : Combinatorial Theory (Fall 2022 Semester); ReadME work in progress.<br/>
+Python 3.7.3
 ## Input Specification
 The program takes in a text file of the following format:
-- The first line of the file contains a letter and a number:
+- The first line of the file is as follows:
 ```
-<Type of Input> <Number of Nodes/Points>
+<Number of Nodes/Points> <Type of Input> <Additional Information>
 ```